Skip to content

 Elements of a Relational Knowledge Graph

 This concept guide explains what a relational knowledge graph (RKG) is.
-It also covers the semantic implication of graph components, the steps to build an RKG, and how to run simple queries over it.
+It also covers the semantic implication of graph components, demonstrates the steps to build an RKG, and provides examples of how to run simple queries over it.

 Introduction

 A relational knowledge graph (RKG) is a knowledge graph represented in accordance with the relational data model.
-What does this mean?
-A relational knowledge graph represents each component of a knowledge graph (node, edge, and hyperedge) in the form of relations.
-In this way a relational knowledge graph can be seen as a relational database composed of multiple relations, which fulfill specific roles.
+This means that an RKG represents each component of a knowledge graph (node, edge, and hyperedge) in the form of relations.
+You can think of a relational knowledge graph as a relational database composed of multiple relations, which fulfill specific roles.

 To make full use of the relational data model, the relational knowledge graph is stored in a fully normalized form and each data point contains semantic meaning.
 This data modeling strategy is called Graph Normal Form (GNF).
 See the Graph Normal Form guide for more details.